AlexY237/SPY-options-IV-model/README.md

 ## Possible extensions

-- Use the historical-vol-based theoretical price already computed to flag contracts trading rich or cheap relative to market-implied volatility
-- Add the Greeks (delta, gamma, theta, vega, rho) for sensitivity analysis
-- Pull a live risk-free rate (e.g. 3-month T-bill yield) instead of the current hardcoded 5%
+**Modeling**
+- Calibrate a SABR model to the implied volatility smirk, producing a smooth curve that captures market-implied volatility across strike prices.
+- Extend the model from a 2D IV smirk to a full 3D implied volatility surface across both strike price and expiry.
+- Add a local volatility surface, this lets volatility depend on both the current stock price and time rather than have one IV for all options.
+**Comparison**
+- Compare Black-Scholes implied volatility with other models such as binomial trees or stochastic volatility models.
+Compare how different models value the same option and what implied volatilities they produce.
-- Swap in SPX for a genuinely European-style comparison point (would need a data source beyond yfinance, e.g. CBOE DataShop)
+- Swap in SPX for a genuinely European-style comparison point (would need a data source beyond yfinance, e.g. CBOE DataShop).

+**Data**
+- Compute the greeks (Delta, Gamma, Vega, Theta and Rho) for each option as well as implied volatility.
+- Pull a live risk-free rate (e.g. 3-month T-bill yield) instead of the current hardcoded 5%.

+**UI**
+- Build an interactive dashboard that allows users to select expires and visualise implied volatility.